-- Other medicines used for treating heart failure include Ivabradine and sacubitril valsartan.
+- Other medicines used by specialists for treating heart failure include Ivabradine, and sacubitril with valsartan.

 Other medications are also used for some cases.
 For example, aspirin may be advised for people who have had a heart attack in the past.
 Anticoagulants may be advised for those who have had a clot in the past.
 Digoxin may be useful in some specific situations.
 Your specialist will be able to give you more information if you need additional medications.

-Note: it is very important that you take the tablets that have been prescribed for you.
+It is important that you take the tablets that have been prescribed for you.
 You should discuss with your doctor if you stop taking any of your tablets.